yichengxia/Penn-CIS555/README.md

 In Milestone 2, I

-• refactored the crawler to fit into a stream processing system’s basic abstractions;
+• refactored the crawler to fit into a stream processing system's basic abstractions;

 • routed documents from the crawler through a stream engine for processing one at a time;